 Can I kill the mold myself?

 Temporarily you probably could but it won’t stop from re occurring since you must remove the food source and the materials are too porous to effectively kill any mold growth.
 Safely Removal of the porous organic materials is often the recommended solution.

 Is it safe for me to choose not to do mold remediation of my fan coil unit & do not opt for fan coil replacement service in Toronto?

 Most often you are being exposed to thousands of spores, you can become sensitized, have allergic symptoms or worse if you have an immune compromised condition.
 There are currently no mold exposure guidelines; Health Canada recommends the removal of all molds from our indoor environment regardless of the species.
 However no one wants to buy a Condominium apartment where they will be exposed and breath mold from the fan coil unit.

-Costs can range from $800 to $1400 depending on the repairs needed.
-The accessibility, type of materials, and amount of replacement or repair need it dictate the pricing.
+Costs can range from $800 to $1500 depending on the repairs needed and how many units, the accessibility, type of materials, and amount of replacement or repair need it dictate the pricing.
 A free inspection by an experienced technician will determine what can be repaired or replaced.